INK-USC/hierarchical-explanation-neural-sequence-models/README.md

 Then train a language model on BERT-tokenized inputs, and run explanations.
 Simply add the `--use_bert_tokenizer` and `--explain_model bert` flag to all the experiments above for LSTM.

-Note that you need to filter out subtrees in train.tsv if you would are interested in evaluating explanations.
+Note that you need to filter out subtrees in train.tsv if you are interested in evaluating explanations.

 ## Evaluating explanations